This vegan picadillo recipe has the perfect combo of sweet and savory flavors and wholesome ingredients. Make this grain free meal tonight!

 - Preheat oven 400F.
 Drain and rinse your chickpeas and place in mixing bowl.

 - Toss the chickpeas in oil and spices; cumin, salt, garlic, cayenne, and olive oil.
 Place on baking tray and in the oven to at 400 F for 15 min.
 Turn chickpeas over halfway through cooking.
 Remove from oven and set aside.
 Note – while the chickpeas are roasting, prepare your sweet potato bowl ingredients.
-Chop onion, peel and chop sweet potatoes, drain your stewed tomatoes.
+Chop onion, peel and chop sweet potatoes, and stewed tomatoes (reserve 2 tbsp of the tomato juice for cooking).

 - Next add 1 tbsp olive oil to a large pan or skillet.
 Saute the onion, pepper, and garlic until onion starts to caramelize.
 Around 2 minutes or so on medium high.